 How to navigate the mind map

-You can scroll around the mind map canvas, zoomed in and out, fold and unfold branches.
+You can scroll around the mind map canvas, zoom in and out, and fold and unfold branches.

 Interactive mind map:

 PDF version of the mind map - graphics included and all branches unfolded.